matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 ### Long description

-We would like to allow groups to have a long description using rich formatting.
+We would like to allow spaces to have a long description using rich formatting.
 This will use a new state event type `m.room.description` (with empty `state_key`) whose content is the same format as `m.room.message` (ie, contains a `msgtype` and possibly `formatted_body`).